Volunteer Opportunities

 EDUCAUSE Working Groups are a great way to work closely with peers from a variety of institutions to address challenges and help the higher education community prepare for the future.
 As a group, you can define solutions and create useful resources that address leading technology topics such as cybersecurity, privacy, cyberinfrastructure, data and analytics, IT services and management, student success, and workforce.
 Learn more about joining or forming a Working Group.

 EDUCAUSE is powered by the thought leadership of our community.
-We encourage content submissions from the doers, strategic thinkers, and innovators in higher education.
+We encourage content submissions to EDUCAUSE Review and the 7 Things You Should Know About series.
 Do you have expertise or ideas to share?
-You can:
+Log in to EDUCAUSE Connect to submit your ideas.

 The EDUCAUSE Ambassador Program helps EDUCAUSE member institutions get the most out of their membership.
 Ambassadors spend 2 to 4 hours per month learning about available resources and engaging colleagues with tools, resources, and discounts beneficial to their roles.
 As an EDUCAUSE Ambassador, you can grow your network and positively impact your institution.
 Please visit the EDUCAUSE Ambassador Program to learn more and apply.